-Enabling PBR on an Interface
+Enabling IPv6 PBR on an Interface

-To enable PBR for IPv6, create a route map that specifies the packet match criteria and the desired policy-route action.
-Then, associate the route map on the required interface.
+To enable Policy-Based Routing (PBR) for IPv6, you must create a route map that specifies the packet match criteria and desired policy-route action.
+Then you associate the route map on the required interface.
 All packets arriving on the specified interface that match the match clauses will be subject to PBR.